openpnp/openpnp/User-Manual.md

 OpenPnP uses the right handed coordinate system which is also used in physics, math, 3D graphics and many CAD packages.

+For a more formal definition of this coordinate system see the [Wikipedia Page](http://en.wikipedia.org/wiki/Right-hand_rule).

 In this coordinate system we are standing above the machine, looking down at it.

 The X axis moves right and left.
 Right is positive.